AforAmpere/EnumPattEvo/README.md

 Enumerates (given time) all stable patterns with set parameters whose evolutions contain a given starting pattern in Isotropic Non-totalistic Cellular Automata

 # Purpose and what program to choose
 This program is for exploring the Isotropic Non-Totalistic (INT) rulespace in Cellular Automata, by finding rules where a given pattern follows behavior set by the user.
-When choosing whether of the two programs to compile, EnumPattEvo.cpp or EnumPattEvo2.cpp, the latter should be chosen if the maximum bounding box is relatively small (area < 300 or so), or the density of the pattern in the bounding box is relatively high.
-If neither of these are the case, the former should be chosen.
+This can be used to find spaceships, oscillators, and many other objects with sufficient constraints of the search space.

 # Constants
 There are 6 constants at the top of the program in the .cpp files, MAXPOP, MINPOP, MAXX, MAXY, MAXGEN, and MINGEN.